 Lithuanian, English, Russian

-Member of the International Association for the Protection of Intellectual Property (AIPPI)
+The International Association for the Protection of Intellectual Property (AIPPI), Member

-Member of the Council of European Patent Institute (EPI)
+The Council of European Patent Institute (EPI), Member

-Member of the Board of the European Patent Institute (EPI)
+The Board of the European Patent Institute (EPI), Member

 Conducts seminars on “Patents: European, Unified, PCT; Present and Future”, “European Patent”,